London Society takes its problems to Sherlock Holmes. Everyone else goes to Arrowood.

 Chosen as one of the best crime/mystery novels of 2017 – The Seattle Times; The Strand Magazine; AudioFile Magazine; Pick of the Week (Daily Telegraph); Debut of the Month (lovereading.co.uk)

-Latest news: The Murder Pit (Arrowood 2) is to be published January 10, 2019 in the UK, Ireland and N. America.
+Latest news: The Murder Pit (Arrowood 2) is out in the UK, Ireland and N. America.
 Translations are now out in Dutch, Polish and French, with further editions in translation will come out later in the year.

 “gripping” Daily Telegraph